henkelmax/audio-player/readme.md

 Run `/audioplayer apply <ID>` and hold a **music disc**, **goat horn** or **head** in your main hand.

-It's also possible to bulk apply audio to more than one item at a time by holding a shulker box in your hand.
+It's also possible to bulk apply audio to more than one item at a time by holding a shulker box, bundle or other container item in your hand.

 You can also apply custom audio by its original file name:
 `/audioplayer apply "<FILE_NAME>"`.